MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 ### Stop survey

 You can specify a date, number of responses, or a time period after which a survey will be stopped and your respondents would not be able to complete the survey.
-If any one of the below condition is met, the survey will be stopped.
+If any one of the below condition is true, the survey will be stopped.

 - **End date**: Specify a date when the survey will be stopped.
 - **Responses exceed**: Specify the number of responses, after receiving which the survey will be stopped.
 The maximum value that can be entered is 1048576.